-Source: eASE Analytics System as of 12/31/2020.
+Source: eASE Analytics System.

 Peer rankings are based on eVestment Large Cap Growth Universe (gross).
 Returns greater than one year are annualized.
 Annualized performance is calculated as the geometric mean of the product's returns with respect to one year.
 Returns-based data are gross of management fees and net of trading costs.
 The highest (or most favorable) percentile rank is 1, and the lowest (or least favorable) percentile rank is 100.